20 Epic Road Trips That Show You the Real Australia

 Nullarbor Crossing, SA – WA

 6/21Plan to be in the car for at least four days to drive the Eyre Highway from Port Augusta in South Australia to Norseman in Western Australia.
-You’ll experience the longest stretch of straight road anywhere in the world (1675 kilometres), three time zones, and a surprising number of wild camels (and fellow travellers).
-Create an epic playlist before you leave and make time to appreciate significant Aboriginal rock art sites along the way.
+You’ll experience the longest stretch of straight road anywhere in the world (146 kilometres without a bend within the 1675 kilometres distance), three time zones and a surprising number of wild camels (and fellow travellers).
+Create an epic playlist before you leave and make time to appreciate significant Indigenous rock art sites along the way.

 Image credit: Getty Images/500px Plus